sormuras/duke/README.md

 ### Install Duke as Git Submodule

-Mounting Duke's source files inside your project as a Git Submodule grants you advantages:
+Mounting source files inside your project as submodules grants you advantages:

 - transparency: source code with specification documentation in your hand
 - control: debug a run by setting break points and tweak workflows on-the-fly

+Use `git` to add experimental `jdk.tools` source files directly as a submodule into your project.

+- `git submodule add https://github.com/sormuras/jdk.tools.git .duke/src/jdk.tools`

 Use `git` to add Duke's source files directly as a submodule into your project.